-Name of Group Principal activity Proportio Place of shareholdir incorporation voting power and operation the Gro ling and er held by Sub-Subsidiaries 2016 2015 Phoenix Park Gas Processors Limited Natural gas processing, the aggregation, fractionation and marketing of natural gas liquids Trinidad and Tobago 60.69% 60.69% NGC E&P Netherlands Coöperatief U.A Exploration, development and production of oil and gas in Trinidad and Tobago Incorporation - Netherlands Operation - Trinidad and Tobago 100% 100% NGC E&P (Netherlands) B.V.
+Name of Group Principal activity Place of incorporation and operation Proport sharehold voting power the Gi ling and er held by Sub-Subsidiaries 2016 2015 Phoenix Park Gas Processors Limited Natural gas processing, the aggregation, fractionation and marketing of natural gas liquids Trinidad and Tobago 60.69% 60.69% NGC E&P Netherlands Coöperatief U.A Exploration, development and production of oil and gas in Trinidad and Tobago Incorporation - Netherlands Operation - Trinidad and Tobago 100% 100% NGC E&P (Netherlands) B.V.
 Exploration, development and production of oil and gas in Trinidad and Tobago Incorporation - Netherlands Operation - Trinidad and Tobago 100% 100% NGC E&P Investments (Netherlands) B.V.
 Exploration, development and production of oil and gas in Trinidad and Tobago Incorporation - Netherlands Operation - Trinidad and Tobago 100% 100% for the year ended 31 December 2016 (Amounts expressed in Trinidad and Tobago dollars)